f4T1H21/IntelTurboBooster/README.md

 # IntelTurboBooster
-*A script that makes it easier to change Intel® CPU's Turbo Boost settings and clock speed.*
+*A tool that makes it easier to change Intel® CPU's Turbo Boost settings and clock speed.*
 ### DISCLAIMER
 **This script is only for Intel® CPUs not any other!**